Cutter & Buck on Shopify: Premium Golf & Corporate Polos

 You only really make four decisions during setup:

-- Which brand(s), categories, and fabric programs you want — Cutter & Buck flagship vs Clique corporate, which of the six top-level categories (Knits, Outerwear, Wovens, Crossover, Bottoms, Sweatshirts/Fleece), and which recycled-fabric programs (Virtue Recycled, Adapt Recycled, Rainier Recycled, Skyline Recycled, Pacific Performance, Drive Recycled).
+- Which brand(s), categories, and fabric programs you want — Cutter & Buck flagship vs Clique corporate, which of the six top-level categories, and which of the six recycled-fabric programs.

 - Whether to include the women's line — women's is a filter toggle (L-prefix style numbers in the feed), so a men's-only storefront can opt out without manually pruning.